 The Application for Graduation serves as official notification to the Registrar of the student's planned graduation date and also generates the ordering of the student's diploma and other commencement-related notifications.
 Students should apply for graduation upon earning 87 hours.
 An official review of the student's record is performed to verify remaining degree requirements only upon receipt of the application for graduation.
-The Records Office will notify students upon audit completion through the graduation remaining requirements letter.
+The Office of Records and Registration will notify students upon audit completion through the graduation remaining requirements letter.